 Although my artistic talents may be obvious to some, it’s taken most of my adulthood to call myself an artist and a writer and to put these gifts into practice.
 The most painful parts of my past were when I denied my creative expression and resisted making the time to create.
 This was like an imprisonment with no chance for a furlough.
 I had no permission or right to be myself.
 Hard work has now brought me to a better place where I can value my self-expression and this journey is one of many stories I tell on my blog.

 My creative process truly begins when I make room and time for intentional play.
 This allows for the next step, known as flow, to happen.
 I discovered this concept in a fabulous book called Creating Your Best Life written by Caroline Adams Miller, MAPP, and Dr. Michael B. Frisch.
-Flow was conceived of by a Hungarian born American researcher named Mihaly Csikszentmihalyi (CHEEK-sent-me-hi-ee), who described flow as a lost expanse of time during which a person enters a trance-like state of mental productivity and completely engages in accomplishing a goal or task without emotion, anxiety, or self-consciousness.
+The flow was conceived of by a Hungarian-born American researcher named Mihaly Csikszentmihalyi (CHEEK-sent-me-hi-ee), who described flow as a lost expanse of time during which a person enters a trance-like state of mental productivity and completely engages in accomplishing a goal or task without emotion, anxiety, or self-consciousness.
 Being in a state of flow is to lose ourselves to our task.

 True flow is different from “junk flow”, that feeling of lost time as we watch TV or eat unconsciously.
 Whereas junk flow depletes us, real flow expands our soul and worth through an unconscious and productive immersion in an activity.
 Artists, athletes, and maybe even accountants can experience this concentrated creative feeling of flow.